 Have Beautiful Artwork

-If you want people to stop by your table, it’s important to have unique artwork.
-Make sure that what you’re displaying is exceptional and different from everything else.
+If you want people to stop by your table, having unique artwork is essential.
+Make sure that your display is exceptional and different from everything else.

-If you’re selling original paintings and limited-edition prints, offer them free greeting cards or a postcard with your best art.
-Not only will this help people to experience and enjoy your products, but it’s also a great way for them to stop by your booth.
+If selling original paintings and limited-edition prints, offer them free greeting cards or a postcard with your best art.
+Not only will this help people experience and enjoy your products, but it’s also an excellent way to stop by your booth.
 Offering postcards will also increase your online sales because potential customers can purchase the art online.

 Have a Friendly Attitude